-Webinar: Building Partnerships to Support Food Sovereignty in African American Communities
+Building Partnerships to Support Food Sovereignty in African American Communities Webinar

-In this webinar, we’ll learn about how and why African American communities are working together to enhance their food sovereignty.
+Learn about how and why African American communities are working together to enhance their food sovereignty.

-Following this introduction to the concept of food sovereignty and its role in African American communities, Malik Yakini with the Detroit Black Community Food Security Network and Lilly Fink Shapiro with the University of Michigan’s Sustainable Food Systems Initiative will discuss their partnership designing and co-leading the Food Literacy for All course.
-They will describe how the partnership was developed and its impact both in the community and on campus.
+Following the introduction to the concept of food sovereignty and its role in African American communities, Malik Yakini with the Detroit Black Community Food Security Network and Lilly Fink Shapiro with the University of Michigan’s Sustainable Food Systems Initiative discuss their partnership designing and co-leading the Food Literacy for All course.
+They describe how the partnership was developed and its impact both in the community and on campus.